How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvdisplay lvname

-Screenshot showing the code that checks the logical volume size.
-The command and the result are highlighted.
+Screenshot showing the code that checks the logical volume size with the command and result highlighted.

 5. Increase the LV size by using -r to resize the file system online: